Proof of space: Uses

-Proofs of space could be used as an alternative to proofs of work in the traditional client puzzle applications such as anti-spam measures and denial of service attack prevention.
+Proofs of space could be used as an alternative to proofs of work in the traditional client puzzle applications, such as anti-spam measures and denial of service attack prevention.
 Proof-of-Space has also been used for malware detection, by determining whether the L1 cache of a processor is empty (e.g., has enough space to evaluate the PoS routine without cache misses) or contains a routine that resisted being evicted.

-Proofs of space have been developed further in several concept papers and in one live cryptocurrency implementation.

 Signum (formerly Burstcoin)

-Proof of capacity consumes disk space rather than computing resources to mine a block.
+The first blockchain to use hard disk based blockchain validation, established in 2014.
+Signum Proof of Capacity consumes disk space rather than computing resources to mine a block.
 Unlike PoW, where the miners keep changing the block header and hash to find the solution, proof of capacity (as implemented by Burstcoin, and developed further by Signum) generates random solutions, also called plots, using the Shabal cryptographic algorithm in advance and stores it on hard drives.
-This stage is called plotting and it may take days or even weeks depending on the storage capacity of the drive.
-In the next stage - mining, miners match their solutions to the most recent puzzle and the node with the fastest solution gets to mine the next block.
+This stage is called plotting, and it may take days or even weeks depending on the storage capacity of the drive.
+In the next stage, mining, miners match their solutions to the most recent puzzle, and the node with the fastest solution gets to mine the next block.